 Most large museums have facilities for disabled users but little for the partially sighted and hard of hearing.
 Most cinemas and theatres have an enlightened attitude and are accessible.
 However, it's advisable to check in advance.

 The Metro is accessible to wheelchair users who 'have normal arm function'.
 There is a taxi service for wheelchair users (see Taxis).
 Most Trams are inaccessible to wheelchair users due to their steps.
 The AUB (various outlets; www.aub.nl) and the Amsterdam Tourist Board has brochures on accommodation, restaurants, museums, tourist attractions and boat excursions with facilities for the disabled.

+Unlike elsewhere in the Netherlands, it is not necessary to present a certificate of residence in order to be able to enter a coffeeshop.
 The locals have a relaxed attitude to soft drugs, but smoking isn't acceptable everywhere, so use discretion.
 Outside Amsterdam, public consumption of cannabis is largely unacceptable.
-More information on drugs in Amsterdam.

 The voltage here is 220, 50-cycle AC and compatible with British equipment, but because the Netherlands uses two-pin continental plugs you'll need an adaptor.
 American visitors may need a transformer.

 American Consulate General